abuehl/docs/no-implicit-import.md

 So this pattern is tedious to write, hard to verify for correctness and noisy to read.

-Basically, the sole motivation to use internal partitions in this case is:
+Basically, the sole reason to use internal partitions in this case is:
 Partitions do not implicitly import anything.